Danny Kirmond: York City Knights

+On 30 Oct 2023 he announced his retirement from professional rugby league.
+Following his departure from York, Kirmond was appointed as the assistant coach at Wakefield.

 International career

 After an impressive start to the 2012 season at Wakefield Trinity, Kirmond was named in England's pre-season International Origin Series against the Exiles.
 This was his only England cap to date.